LukeHeuser/notes/Java/java_basics.md

 Looping allows us to execute the code a multiple number of times.

+## Looping Tips

+* `Continue` is a keyword to start a new iteration in a loop, it will jump to the expression of the loop and continue from there.

+* `Break` is a keyword that terminates the code block and steps outside the loop statement.

 ## For Statment (For Loop)

 The `For Loop` is more complex to set up, but is commonly used when iterarting over a set of values.
 The For Loop continuely loops something until a condition is satisfied.